eyalroth/ScalaImplictsProposal/lens.md

 This proposal wishes to enable conflict resolution for implicits via the "scope resolution" rather than "call-site resolution", and for two reasons:

 1. Implicits are all about less verbose code, and call-site resolution is by far a more verbose option.
-2. Call-site resolution requires invention of new syntax that needs to integrate with already existing language construct, making it a hefty task to say the least.
+2. Call-site resolution requires new syntax that needs to integrate with existing language constructs, making it a hefty task to say the least.

 Additionally, unlike name resolution, implicit resolution could be extended to support larger scopes than just a single source-code file, by specifying resolutions inside a package object and thus applying these resolutions to the entire package.